-Successful completion of the Auditing and Attestation section is an attainable goal.
+Successful completion of the BEC section of the CPA Examination is an attainable goal.
 Keep this point foremost in your mind as you study the first four chapters in this volume and develop your study plan.

 Purpose of the Examination1